-Using the proper bait to put on your mousetrap is an often overlooked key to success when trying to get rid of pesky rodents.
-Traps are still a great tried and true method of getting rid of such trespassers, but only if you know what bait to use.
-They're lots of ways to bait a mouse trap, but only one way (I've found) that works the best.
+Using the right bait on your mousetrap is an often overlooked key to success when trying to get rid of these pesky rodents.
+Traps are still a great tried and true method of dealing with mice, but only if you know what bait to use.
+They're lots of ways to bait a mousetrap, but only one way (I've found) that works the best.

 Baiting a mousetrap with the intent of getting rid of a rodent intruder can seem like an easy task.
 You do a quick search online to find that everyone swears by peanut butter, you put a big swab of it on the trigger, set out the trap and patiently wait until the next day so you can throw out the mouse.
 Morning comes, and you are met with disappointment.
 The trap is either untouched or, worse yet, the bait is gone and the trap is still set (like a thief in the night).